Accident Scene Safety

 - When an accident occurs the most important objectives are the safety of accident victims, emergency personnel and other road users.

 - The first hour after an accident is called the Golden Hour – physicians say seriously injured car crash victims need to reach comprehensive medical care within 60 minutes to ensure a good chance of survival.
 At the accident scene, this scenario leaves about 12 minutes for rescuers to extricate the wounded and speed them toward the hospital.

-- In some instances more than one pre-warning vehicle will be required with the officers kitted in their reflective jackets and the red flags used for motorist’s immediate attention.
-Sign trailers must be erected with the appropriate message displayed distance from the collision so that motorists adjust and reduce speeds timorously.
+- In some instances, more than one pre-warning vehicle will be required with the officers kitted in their reflective jackets and the red flags used for motorist’s immediate attention.
+Sign trailers must be erected with the appropriate message displayed the distance from the collision so that motorists adjust and reduce speeds timorously.

 - Incident Management System is the process to efficiently manage road accidents and to restore traffic flow to normal as quickly as possible.
 IMS is also used to establish an agreed set of formalised alternative routes to use in the event of a road closure.